Hot Springs Flute Ensemble's

 Julian Herring Youth Scholarship

-This scholarship is in honor of Julian Herring, Conductor Emeritus of The Hot Springs Flute Ensemble from 2001-2009.
-Mr. Herring devoted 35 years of his life educating young musicians in the public schools in Hot Springs, Arkansas; and in Florida.
-Upon retirement, he graciously shared his educating and conducting talents with the members of the Hot Springs Flute Ensemble, immensely improving the musical skills of the players.
-His patience and diligence in working with flutists of various skill levels moved the group to higher performance levels.
-His love of music motivated the group to play beyond what they thought was capable.
+This scholarship is in honor of Julian Herring, Conductor Emeritus of The Hot Springs Flute Ensemble from 2001 to 2009.
+Mr. Herring devoted 35 years of his life to educating young musicians in the public schools in Hot Springs, Arkansas, and in Florida.
+Upon his retirement, he graciously shared his educational and conducting talents with the members of the Hot Springs Flute Ensemble, significantly improving the players' musical skills.
+His patience and diligence in working with flutists of varying skill levels raised the group's performance.
+His love of music motivated the group to play beyond what they thought they were capable of.
 He was an outstanding role model of excellence in musicianship.

-The scholarship applicants should demonstrate excellence in musicianship, a desire to receive advanced training in a flute ensemble setting, and a diligence in practice habits.
+Scholarship applicants should demonstrate excellence in musicianship, a desire to pursue advanced training in a flute ensemble setting, and diligence in their practice habits.
 Applicants may be recommended by their public school music educator, private instructor, or parent or guardian.
 A written letter of recommendation is required.
 If the student studies flute privately, the letter of recommendation must be from the flute instructor.
 The letter may be in the form of an email.
 The written letter of recommendation should address all applicable areas below:

-The applicant should meet five or more or the following criteria, which will be demonstrated during a live audition at a date and time agreed upon by student and family and HSFE Scholarship Chair.
+The applicant should meet five or more of the following criteria, which will be demonstrated during a live audition at a date and time agreed upon by the student, family, and HSFE Scholarship Chair.

 Applicants may apply at any time during the year.
-If the applicant is successful on the audition, he or she will be invited to join the ensemble for the next concert preparation rehearsal series.
+If the applicant is successful in the audition, he or she will be invited to join the ensemble for the next concert-preparation rehearsal series.

 1. Ability to play the flute at a late Elementary Level or above